 - Dialogue: This is one of the simplest tools to use.
 The moment your characters start talking, showing becomes easier.
 Dialogue means you have an action scene.
 A scene where things happen.
 You have movement.
 You have body language, you have them interacting with their setting.
 You have a scene that engages a reader.

 Click on each of the five links above to find out more about these ‘showing’ techniques.
-I have written five posts that explain each point and I have included examples to make it clear as possible.
+I have written five posts that explain each point and I have included examples to make it as clear as possible.

 [Remember that there are times when you should tell and not show.
 Follow the link to read more: 5 Instances When You Need To Tell (And Not Show)]